Last updated November 29, 2023

 Your CTA should encourage your audience to take action, so use strong action verbs.
 Good call to action examples are words like "book", "reserve", “get”, or "contact us".
 This creates a sense of urgency and makes it clear what you want your audience to do next.

-The more concise, action-oriented and direct your CTA is, the more it will help people be crystal-clear about why they should take action now.
+The more concise, action-oriented and direct your travel CTA is, the more it will help people be crystal-clear about why they should take action now.
 This helps turn those website visitors into paid bookings.

 Where to put your CTA

 Now that you have a compelling CTA, it's important to place it in the right location so it gets noticed.